andrew-johnson-4/L1Pearls/normalize_kindof.md

 There are many ways to approach rank level decidability, but it is at most only memorization.
 The simplest decidability check will return Undecided, and never provide any information.
-Anything more than that is wrote memorization of rule-dependent logic from the kinding system.
+Anything more than that is rote memorization of rule-dependent logic from the kinding system.